1954 Meath Intermediate Football Championship

-The 1954 Meath Intermediate Football Championship is the 28th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
-The tournament consists of 8 teams.
+The 1954 Meath Intermediate Football Championship was the 28th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
+The tournament consisted of 8 teams.
 The championship applied a league format.

 Slane were regraded from the 1953 S.F.C.

-At the end of the season Dunderry and Kilcloon applied to be regraded to the 1955 J.F.C.
+At the end of the season, Dunderry and Kilcloon applied to be regraded to the 1955 J.F.C.

-Ballinlough claimed their 1st Intermediate championship title after finishing top of the table.
-Their triumph was sealed by the defeat of Slane 4-11 to 1-9 at Pairc Tailteann on 29 August 1954.
+Ballinlough claimed their first Intermediate championship title after finishing top of the table.
+Their win was sealed by the defeat of Slane 4-11 to 1-9 at Pairc Tailteann on 29 August 1954.

 Team changes

-The following teams have changed division since the 1953 championship season.
+The following teams changed division since the 1953 championship season.

 From I.F.C.

 Promoted to 1954 S.F.C.